iamsuryasonar/webdev-notes/javascript.md

 }
 ```

-<span style="text-decoration:underline;">Again:</span> What if the this function itself required an argument?
+<span style="text-decoration:underline;">Again:</span> What if the function itself required an argument?

 ```javascript
 const fullNameFunction= fullName.bind(person,'22');
 ```

-In this case the fullName function.
+In this case the fullNameFunction.

 ```javascript
 Function.prototype.mybind = function(...args){